 From the very beginning, NORDEN has been prepared to meet the demands of clients; offering flexible, reliable and safe transport all over the world.
-During the last decade, NORDEN has undergone a transition from an internationally oriented Danish shipping company to a global shipping company, headquartered in Denmark.
+During the last couple of decades, NORDEN has undergone a transition from an internationally oriented Danish shipping company to a global shipping company, headquartered in Denmark.
 The number of ships and employees has grown rapidly and so have the ship segments and services.

-Today NORDEN has 283 employees at its offices and about 880 employed on the company's owned vessels, offices in six countries, owns and operates 215 dry cargo- and tanker vessels and has and an extensive new building programme with 25 vessels on order.
+Today NORDEN has 310 employees at its offices and about 642 employed on the company's owned vessels, offices in eight countries, owns and operates total 218 dry cargo- (including single trip chartered vessels and Interorient Shipmanagement vessels) and 51 tanker vessels (excluding single trip chartered vessels) and has 14 vessels on order.

-In 2008 NORDEN inaugurates its headquarters in ‘Bryghuset’ in Hellerup enabling the company to offer modern facilities to employees and visiting customers.
+In 2008 NORDEN inaugurated its headquarters in ‘Bryghuset’ in Hellerup enabling the company to offer modern facilities to employees and visiting customers.